aarnt/gorgzorg/README.md

     -h: Show this help
     -c: Set IP or name to connect to
     -d: Set delay to wait between file transfers (in ms, default is 100)
-    -g: Set filename or path to gorg (send)
+    -g: Set a relative filename or relative path to gorg (send)
     -p: Set port to connect or listen to connections (default is 10000)
     -z: Enter Zorg mode (listen to connections)